Page 7 - Babywearing

 May 17, 2012

-Shop Baby Carriers Back wearing, also known as Back Carrying, seems to elicit both interest and a little bit of fear from babywearing parents.
+Back wearing, also known as Back Carrying, seems to elicit both interest and a little bit of fear from babywearing parents.
 While Back Carrying is one of the most liberating types of carries--it enables you to be hands-free and keep the baby safe from whatever you are doing--it seems to be one of the most daunting carries for parents.
 Carrying your baby on your back allows the parent to perform many tasks that would otherwise be difficult with a baby on the front.
-Of course, as with any carry, there are safety precautions, but when followed, the Back Carry can become an indispensable tool in the babywearer’s toolkit--grocery shopping, laundry,
+Of course, as with any carry, there are safety precautions, but when followed, the Back Carry can become an indispensable tool in the babywearer’s toolkit--grocery shopping, laundry, meal prep (put baby down when working with anything hot!), dishes, trips to the farmer’s market, for example--all become so much easier with the Back Carry!
+This is also an ideal carry for the baby to play or really observe the world around her.
+Historically, Back Carrying has been an essential part of life in many parts of

 Baby Gear